In this post, we will give you a list of the best live fence plants to grow in Kenya for the best hedges.

 Cypress tree fence is one of the best coniferous hedge plant in areas with high rainfall.
 Its hedges are lush, pretty and fast growing.
 Once you establish it, it is free of maintenance.
 The species is drought and heat resistance.
 Since they have a thick growth, they are the best choice hedge plant for privacy.
 Besides, their Soft foliage and non-prickly greenery is great for families with kids and dogs!

 The recommended spacing distance for cypress hedge is 6 to 10 feet apart for quick privacy.
 For straight-line traditional privacy, plant your trees about 8 to 10 feet apart.
 If you are looking for security consider a spacing of approximately 6 to 8 feet apart on a diagonal or zigzag pattern by planting them in 2 rows.

 The three types of cypress trees in Kenya are the Monterey Cypress, Italian cypress, or the Arizona cypress.
 Besides the cypress species, the other related trees of the same family are the junipers, thuja green giants, cedar, and fir.

-The variegata Duranta is the most common hedge plant from more than 30 different species of the evergreen plant.
-It is one of the fast growing hedge plants in Kenya if you are looking to establish an ornamental hedges over a short time.
+The variegate Duranta fence is the most common hedge plant from more than 30 different species of the evergreen plant.
+It is one of the fast growing fencing plants in Kenya if you are looking to establish an ornamental hedges over a short time.